Connecting to Camera

 When the homing mark recognition works, press the big Home button on low center of the window.

 The machine will first run the mechanical homing function, which by now, you are familiar with.
 Then, it uses the video processing you just set up to get itself precisely on top of the homing mark.
 Please note, that the coordinates are not set exactly to 0, but to the result of last measurement correction.
-The process is typically repeatable to 0.02mm (!) or so.

 Make it your habit to press the Home button every time you start the program or power to motors is switched off.
+The software can prompt you for homing when it thinks the accurate position is lost.
+A red Home button indicates that the machine is not homed.

 IMPORTANT: Homing on rotation axis